ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-We can use the fact that for a white noise series, we expect $95%$of the spikes in the ACF to lie within$±1.96/\sqrt{T}$where$ T$  is the length of the time series.
+We can use the fact that for a white noise series, we expect $95%$ of the spikes in the ACF to lie within $±1.96/\sqrt{T}$ where $ T$  is the length of the time series.

 It is common to plot these bounds on a graph of the ACF (the blue dashed lines above).
 If one or more large spikes are outside these bounds, or if substantially more than 5% of spikes are outside these bounds, then the series is probably not white noise.